MediaComem/comem-archidep/ex/unix-pipeline-solutions.md

 # Unix Pipeline Solutions

+Here are some solutions to the Unix pipeline exercise.
+These are not the only solutions.
+You might have found others that work just as well.
+There are often several ways to obtain the same result by chaining different Unix programs into different pipelines.

 <!-- START doctoc -->
 <!-- END doctoc -->

-* Count the number of lines and characters in the text.
+* Count the number of lines and characters in the text

   **Solution:**